ABobev/ACS-OS/README.md

-ACS OS is a multi-functional educational javaascript system made for a school programming competition in 2018.
+ACS OS is a multi-functional educational Javascript system made for a school programming competition in 2018.